-Section 2.04 Net Lease
+Section 2.03 Net Lease

-Unless otherwise expressly provided for herein, all rent required to be paid by the LESSEE hereunder shall be paid without any deduction, abatement or setoff whatsoever, it being the intention of this lease that all expenses, costs, payments and outgoings incurred in respect of the SAID LANDS, the BUILDINGS and any other improvements on the SAID LANDS or for any other matter or thing affecting the SAID LANDS, shall be borne by the LESSEE, that the rent herein provided shall be absolutely net to the LESSOR and free of all abatements, setoff or deduction of real property taxes, charges, rates, assessments, expenses, costs, payments or outgoings of every nature arising from or related to the SAID LANDS, the BUILDINGS, or any other improvements on the SAID LANDS, and that the LESSEE shall pay or cause to be paid all such taxes, charges, rates, assessments, expenses, costs, payments and outgoings.
+Unless otherwise expressly stipulated herein to the contrary, all rent required to be paid by the LESSEE hereunder shall be paid without any deduction, abatement or set-off whatsoever, it being the intention of this lease that all expenses, costs, payments and outgoings incurred in respect of the SAID LANDS, the BUILDINGS and any other improvements on the SAID LANDS or for any other matter or thing affecting the SAID LANDS, shall be borne by the LESSEE, that the rent herein provided shall be absolutely net to the LESSOR and free of all abatements, set-off or deduction of real property taxes, charges, rates, assessments, expenses, costs, payments or outgoings of every nature arising from or related to the SAID LANDS, the BUILDINGS or any other improvements on the SAID LANDS and that the LESSEE shall pay or cause to be paid all such taxes, charges, rates, assessments, expenses, costs, payments and outgoings, EXCEPTING ONLY, if applicable, income tax payable by the LESSOR in respect of income received from the Lease of the SAID LANDS and the principal and interest payments to be made in connection with any mortgage or mortgages charging the SAID LANDS.

-Section 2.05 Collection of other amounts due
+Section 2.04 Collection of other amounts due

-Any sums, costs, expenses or other amounts from time to time due and payable by the LESSEE to the LESSOR under the provisions of this lease, including sums payable by way of indemnity and whether expressed to be rent or not in this lease, may at the option of the LESSOR be treated as and deemed to be BASIC RENT, in which event the LESSOR shall have all the remedies for the collection of such sums, costs, expenses or other amounts, when in arrears, as are available to the LESSOR for the collection of rent in arrears.
+Any sums, costs, expenses or other amounts from time to time due and payable by the LESSEE to the LESSOR under the provisions of this lease, including sums payable by way of indemnity, and whether expressed to be rent or not in this lease, may at the option of the LESSOR be treated as and deemed to be BASIC RENT, in which event the LESSOR shall have all the remedies for the collection of such sums, costs, expenses or other amounts, when in arrears, as are available to the LESSOR for the collection of rent in arrears.